oracle/python-oracledb/doc/src/api_manual/async_connection.rst

     See :ref:`Statement Caching <stmtcache>` for more information.

+.. attribute:: AsyncConnection.thin

+    This read-only attribute returns a boolean indicating if the connection was established with the python-oracledb Thin mode (True) or python-oracledb Thick mode (False).

 .. attribute:: AsyncConnection.transaction_in_progress

     This read-only attribute specifies whether a transaction is currently in